rust-lang/rust/text/0000-inline-semantic.md

 }
 ```

-This is confusing, but if we don't support this, we will need two `panic!` macros which is not much
+This is confusing, but if we don't support this, we will need two `panic!` macros which is not a
-better.
+better solution.

 Clippy could provide a lint against using `Location::caller()` outside of
 `#[implicit_caller_location]`.